agrison/jtoml/README.md

 ```

 **Note**: As of 2014-10-31 The current version is not on sonatype, in the meantime you can build the library yourself
-and install it in your local repository in order to use the latest fixes and enhancements with `mvn install` and using
+and install it in your local repository in order to use the latest fixes and enhancements with `mvn install -Dmaven.javadoc.skip=true` and using
 version `1.1.0` in your project.